liferay/liferay-docs/discover/portal/articles/100-web-experience-management/07-staging-content-for-publication/03-using-the-staging-environment/03-managing-content-types-in-staging.markdown

 For environments that use both global and local vocabularies, note that global vocabularies must be published to the live site through global site staging.
-One way to avoid confusion with vocabularies is to simply keep all vocabularies local or global.
+One way to avoid confusion with vocabularies is to keep all vocabularies local or global.

-If both must be used, this dependency issue can be resolved by ensuring that dependencies (e.g., categories and vocabularies) are published before publishing the site that depends on them (whether the dependencies are local or global).
+If both must be used, you can resolve the issue by ensuring that dependencies (e.g., categories and vocabularies) are published before publishing the site that depends on them (whether the dependencies are local or global).

 Assets like tags, categories, structures, templates, application display templates, document types, and dynamic data lists can also be shared by a parent